Jekwwer/markdown-docs-kit/STYLEGUIDE.md

 - **MkDocs:**
   External documentation is generated with MkDocs.
 The configuration is stored in the root-level `mkdocs.yml`, and the content is in the `docs` directory.
+- **cspell:**
+  A spellchecker designed for code and Markdown files.
+  It runs as a pre-commit hook and can also be executed via the npm script `npm run check:spelling`.

 #### Versioning Documentation